 The Coalition Application and Common Application will both ask if you are eligible for a fee waiver.
 To request a fee waiver within the Coalition Application, answer yes to at least one of the “Fee Waiver” questions in your MyCoalition Profile.
 The list of schools that will waive their fee will update automatically based on your answers.
 This could save you from paying college application fees that range from $10 to $180!
 Your counselor must approve your request, so you can bypass the payment screen for each college application you submit.

 Similarly, you can request a fee waiver in the “Profile” section of your Common Application if you meet at least one qualification.
 Once your counselor confirms your request, the fee waiver will apply to each of your Common App schools.

 If the colleges on your list don’t use the Coalition or Common Application, download the NACAC Request for Admission Application Fee Waiver.
 Fill in your basic information and the Economic Need section before you submit the waiver and send it directly to the admissions office.

 Some states (for example, California) offer a separate online system to apply to their public institutions that may include additional fee waiver questions.
 Other colleges may provide fee waivers if you attend a fly-in or visit program.

-Be sure to review your college list with your high school or CBO counselor to identify the correct waiver process for each of your college applications.
+Be sure to review your college list with your high school or CBO counselor to identify the correct waiver process for each college application.

-Do you know all of the application requirements for the colleges on your list?
+Do you know all the college application requirements on your list?
 Click the admissions tab on our college profiles to discover more application fee information.